#SIITR25 program

 Data decision making

-Speaker: Teresa Bullock-Smith – REMPLAN
+Teresa Bullock-Smith, REMPLAN

 Employment based social enterprise